boekenbox/gitbook-beta/setup-and-general-settings/general-settings/other-global-settings/bot-settings.md

 {% tab title="Description" %}
 This only applies when using `MAKER_FEES`.

 Set the number of rounds that pending orders need to be kept open.
-After this number of rounds passes, Gunbot will cancel the pending order.
+After this number of rounds passes, bitRage will cancel the pending order.
 {% endtab %}

 {% tab title="Values" %}